-- Add in the Egg and the Vanilla, and whisk again briefly till smooth.
+- Add in the egg and the vanilla, and whisk again briefly until smooth.

-- Add in the Dry Ingredients, the M&Ms (leave back a handful), and mix with a spatula till a thick cookie dough is formed.
+- Add in the dry ingredients, the M&Ms (leave back a handful), and mix with a spatula until a thick cookie dough is formed.

 - Press the mixture into the bottom of the tin and press in the handful of into the top for decoration.
 Bake the traybake in the oven for 18-20 minutes, until the top of the cookie bake looks ‘dry’ and a skewer comes out basically clean, bar a few crumbs.